EmpIreR777/EmpIreR777/README.md

-# Привет, меня зовут Кирилл! 👋
+# Hi, my name is Kirill! 👋

-Я разработчик из Санкт-Петербурга, России. 🇷🇺
+I'm a developer from Saint Petersburg, Russia. 🇷🇺

-> "Код — это не просто набор инструкций, это искусство, превращающее идеи в реальность."
+> "Code is not just a set of instructions, it's an art that turns ideas into reality."

-## 🛠 Языки и инструменты
+## 🛠 Languages and Tools

 ![Python](https://shields.microej.com/badge/-Python-090909??style=for-the-badge&logo=python)
 ![Django](https://shields.microej.com/badge/-Django-090909??style=for-the-badge&logo=Django)